BrunoGuerrero/expression-parser/README.md

 // Expression such as "ten + PI * 2" can now be evaluated.
 ```

-In a similar fashion, custom functions can also be passed to the interpreter:
+In a similar fashion, custom functions can also be passed to the interpreter.

+Functions without arguments can be called in expressions without parentheses.
+If a variable and a function shares the same name, the variable will be interpreted.

 ```php
 $functions = [